smart-care/typescript/README.md

 ## Types

-1. Do not export types/functions unless you need to share it across multiple components.
+1.  **Do NOT** export types/functions unless you need to share it across multiple components.
-2. Do not introduce new types/values to the global namespace.
+2.  **Do NOT** introduce new types/values to the global namespace.
 3. Shared types should be defined in 'types.ts'.
 4. Within a file, type definitions should come first.